Emergency position-indicating radiobeacon: EPIRB activation

 Automatic EPIRBs are water activated.
 Some EPIRBs also "deploy"; this means that they physically depart from their mounting bracket on the exterior of the vessel (usually by going into the water.)

 For a marine EPIRB to begin transmitting a signal (or "activate") it first needs to come out of its bracket (or "deploy").
 Deployment can happen either manually where someone must physically remove it from its bracket or automatically where water pressure will cause a hydrostatic release unit to separate the EPIRB from its bracket.
 If it does not come out of the bracket it will not activate.
 There is a magnet in the bracket which operates a reed safety switch in the EPIRB.
-This prevents accidental activation if the unit gets wet from rain or shipped seas.
+This prevents accidental activation if the unit gets wet from rain or turbulent seas.

 Once deployed, EPIRBs can be activated, depending on the circumstances, either manually (crewman flicks a switch) or automatically (when water contacts the unit's "sea-switch".)
 All modern EPIRBs provide both methods of activation and deployment, and thus are labelled "Manual and Automatic Deployment and Activation."